 "The major part of the puzzle here that our Protestant friends are missing is that there are many biblical texts revealing both justification and salvation to have a future and contingent sense as well as these we have mentioned that show a past sense.
 In other words, justification and salvation also have a sense in which they are not complete in the lives of believers.
 Perhaps this is most plainly seen in Galatians 5:1-5."

-A few theological distinctions are necessary here.
-First of all, justification is a portion of salvation and does not constitute the entirety of the process.
-Secondly, justification is complete and instantaneous at the moment of conversion.
-It is perfect in this lifetime.
-Thirdly, other aspects are salvation are guaranteed but are completed at our glorification.
+Justification is the initial aspect of salvation.
+It is finished and perfect at the moment of our conversion.
+Sanctification will be completed at glorification.
 The idea of justification being "in a sense" incomplete should be rejected, unless we are referring to the evidential type spoken of in texts such as James 2:14-26.

 "The Greek word used in verse 6 [actually referring to Galatians 5:5] and here translated as “righteousness” is dikaiosunes, which can be translated either as “righteouness” or as “justification.”
 In fact, Romans 4:3, which we quoted above, uses a verb form of this same term for justification.
 Now the fact that St. Paul tells us we “wait for the hope of [justification]” is very significant."